MatthiasvB/that-routing-lib/README.md

 - Write the URL out as a string
 - Use predefined constants for given URLs

 The first method is prone to typos and difficult to adjust should things change eventually.
-The latter method is safe with regard to these problems, but poses the question which parts of a URL to safe as constants.
+The latter method is safe with regard to these problems, but poses the question of which parts of a URL to save as constants.
 The entire URL?
 Or each segment separately?
 Saving the entire URL, as in `/topics/cooking/soup` is easy to use, but requires a lot of variables for each possible URL, such as `/topics/cooking/fish` and `/topics/travel/spain`.
-When saving each segment, we avoid this combinatory hell, but have no way of knowing whether `TOPICS + '/' + FISH + '/' + SPAIN` is a valid URL or not.
+When saving each segment, we avoid having one constant per leaf in your routes tree, but have no way of knowing whether `TOPICS + '/' + FISH + '/' + SPAIN` is a valid URL or not.
 And what about route parameters as in `/topics/travel/articles/4`?

 We need a scheme that allows us to
 - centrally define all routes to avoid typos